avfang/workout1/report/workout01-angela-fang.md

 ![](workout01-angela-fang_files/unnamed-chunk-4-1.png)

 Here we see again that the rankings change.
-Based on team efficiency index, CLE (*) is ranked first, and LAL (*) is ranked last.
+Based on team efficiency index, LAL (Lose Angeles Lakers) is ranked last, and CLE (Cleveland Cavaliers) is ranked first.
+The average is once again represented by a vertical line.

 Let us see what happens when we apply our own ranking equation.
 We can focus on actions that benefit or set back the team to measure teamwork.
 Adding beneficial actions and subtracting unhelpful actions, we get: